filegator/filegator/docs/configuration/storage.md

 You can use local filesystem (default), FTP, SFTP, Amazon S3, DigitalOcean Spaces, Microsoft Azure Blob, Dropbox and many others.

-Please check the Flysystem [docs](https://github.com/thephpleague/flysystem) for the exact setup required for each adapter.
+Please check the Flysystem [docs](https://flysystem.thephpleague.com/docs/) for the exact setup required for each adapter.

+Note: Some adapters do not support folder operations or their support is limited.

 ## Default Local Disk Adapter
 With default adapter you just need to configure where your `repository` folder is.
 This folder will serve as a root for everything else.